 Some good news: Most Medicare Advantage plans can also include Part D coverage.

-Like Medicare Advantage premiums, Part D premiums vary by plan.
-Extra Help is available, so if you have a lower income and need drug coverage, Part D may still be the way to go.
-Contact a licensed HealthMarkets agent to talk over your Medicare Advantage or Part D options; we offer both.
+Medicare Part D premiums vary by plan.
+If you have a lower income and need drug coverage, Part D may still be the way to go, Jacobi says.
+You can also call a licensed insurance agent at (800) 827-9990 to discuss your coverage questions.

 3. Do I want a cap on out-of-pocket expenditures?

-5. Would I rather have a copay or coinsurance?
+5. Would I rather have copayments or coinsurance?

 Original Medicare charges a 20% coinsurance for most services.
 That means you’ll pay 20% of the cost of health services, and usually, your insurance company will pay the other 80%.
 But Medicare Advantage plans, which can be through health maintenance organizations (HMOs) or preferred provider organizations (PPOs), structure your costs differently.
 They can offer copayments — fixed amounts you pay every time you get health services.

 Bottom line: Once you turn 65, you have options besides just Original Medicare.
 One of them can be Medicare Advantage.
 Need some help understanding the difference between Original Medicare and Medicare Advantage?
 Call a licensed insurance agent at (800) 827-9990, or visit us online today.